-- 4. By way of derogation from paragraph 3, the maximum EAFRD contribution shall be: - (a) 80% for the measures Ireferred to in Articles 15, 28 and 36, for the LEADER local development referred to in Article 28 of Regulation (EU) No [CSF/2012] and for operations under Article 20(1)(a)(i)].
-It may be increased to 90% for the programmes of less developed, [transition regions], the outermost regions and the smaller Aegean islands within the meaning of Regulation (EEC) No 2019/93; - (b) 100% for operations receiving funding under Article 66 from funds transferred to the EAFRD in application of Article 7(2) [and Article 14 (1) of Regulation (EU)] No DP/2012]. - 5.
-At least 5%, and in the case of Croatia 2,5%, of the total EAFRD contribution to the rural development programme shall be reserved for LEADER.
+- 4. By way of derogation from paragraph 3, the maximum EAFRD contribution shall be: - (a) 80% for the measures referred to in Articles 15, 28 and 36, for the LEADER local development referred to in Article 28 of Regulation (EU) No [CSF/2012] and for operations under Article 20(1)(a)(i).
+It This rate may be increased to a maximum of 90% for the programmes of less developed, the outermost regions, and the smaller Aegean islands within the meaning of Regulation (EEC) No 2019/93 and transition regions; - (ab) 75% for operations contributing to the objectives of environment and climate change mitigation and adaptation under Articles 23, 24, 29, 30, 31(3) and 35. - (b) 100% for operations receiving funding under Article 66 from funds transferred to the EAFRD in application of Article 7(2) and Article 14 (1) of Regulation (EU) No DP/2012. - (ba) For Member States receiving financial assistance in accordance with Articles 136 and 143 TFEU, additional allocations will be subject to a co-financing rate of 100%.

-- 6. An expenditure co-financed by the EAFRD shall not be co-financed by way of a contribution from the Structural Funds, the Cohesion Fund or any other Union financial instrument. - 7.
-Public expenditure on aid to enterprises shall comply with the aid limits laid down in respect of State aid, unless this Regulation provides otherwise.]
+- 5. At least 5%, and in the case of Croatia 2,5%, of the total EAFRD contribution to the rural development programme shall be reserved for LEADER. - 6.
+An expenditure co-financed by the EAFRD shall not be co-financed by way of a contribution from the Structural Funds, the Cohesion Fund or any other Union financial instrument. - 7.
+Public expenditure on aid to enterprises shall comply with the aid limits laid down in respect of State aid, unless this Regulation provides otherwise.